Travel Guide Customize Your Trip

 5. Tea house/Lodges Accommodation during the trekking

-6. Daily Meals are chosen from the Menu (breakfast, lunch, and dinner) during the trek.
+6. During the trek, daily Meals are chosen from the Menu (breakfast, lunch, and dinner).

 7. Sagarmatha National Park fees.